 When Is The Best Time To Visit Thassos?

-As we have mentioned, the summers are not as long in Thassos as they can be in other Greek destinations.
-Therefore, the best time to visit Thassos are in the summer months, from June to September, if you want to enjoy a seaside vacation.
+As we have mentioned, the summers in Thassos are not as long as in other Greek destinations.
+Therefore, the best time to visit Thassos is in the summer months, from June to September, if you want to enjoy a seaside vacation.

 Suppose you prefer to visit before the beginning of summer (April-May) or at the end of the season (October).
-In that case, you will undoubtedly enjoy the island’s even more relaxed atmosphere, its gorgeous landscapes, and more availability when it comes to accommodation.
-You’ll just need to remember that packing an extra light jacket is not a bad idea.
+In that case, you will undoubtedly enjoy the island’s even more relaxed atmosphere, its gorgeous landscapes, and more accommodation availability.
+You’ll need to remember that packing an extra light jacket is not a bad idea.

 For more detailed information about Thassos throughout the year, read on: